johnbywater/quantdsl/README.md

 The work of a quantitative analyst involves modelling the value of a derivative, calibrating a stochastic process for the underlying prices, simulating future prices of the underlyings, and evaluating of the model of the derivative against the simulation.
-This library provides an application class `QuantDslApplication` which has methods that support this work: `compile()`, `simulate()` and `evaluate()`.
+This library provides an application object class `QuantDslApplication` which has methods that support this work: `compile()`, `simulate()` and `evaluate()`.

-During compilation of the specification source code, the application constructs a dependency graph of function calls.
-The simulation is generated according to requirements derived from the depedency graph, and a calibrated price process.
-During evaluation, nodes are evaluated when they are ready to be evaluated, and intermediate call results are discarded as soon as they are no longer required, which means memory usage is mostly constant during evaluation.
+During compilation of Quant DSL source code, the application constructs a dependency graph of function calls.
+The simulation is generated according to requirements derived from the dependency graph and a calibrated price process.
+During evaluation, nodes are evaluated when they are ready to be evaluated, and intermediate call results are discarded as soon as they are no longer required, such that memory usage is mostly constant during evaluation.
 For the delta calculations, nodes are selectively re-evaluated with perturbed values, according to the periods and markets they involve.

+### calc()

 The examples below use the library function `calc()` to evaluate Quant DSL source code.